tomasmcguinness/dotnet-matter/README.md

 #5 Connect to the device

-## Notes
+## Part 1

-### 25/02

 The first step is decoding the commissioning code which contains the information about the device.
 If we look at the Nordic Light Switch sample (https://developer.nordicsemi.com/nRF_Connect_SDK/doc/2.2.99-dev3/nrf/samples/matter/light_switch/README.html), you'll see they provide onboarding information.
 This is in the form of a QR code.
 It contains information about the device, including it's setup code.

-The first step for my commissioner is to take the manual pairing code, parse it and then use Bluetooth to find the device.
+The first step for my commissioner is to take the manual pairing code, parse it and then use Bluetooth to find the device using the Discriminator.

-I downloaded the Matter 1.0 Core specification and, in Chapter 5, it runs through the Onboarding Payload.

-08:52
-First new thing for me - What the heck is Base38 encoding??